Goose Fat Yorkshire Puddings

 • Once the fat is hot, carefully remove the tin from the oven & fill each hole 2 thirds of the way up with batter.
 Cook the puddings for 25-30 minutes, until well risen & a deep golden brown.

-• Once cooked, take your puddings out of the tin & transfer to a tray or serve immediately.
+• Once cooked, take your puddings out of the tin & transfer to a wire cooling rack or serve immediately.
 This stops them going soggy!

 Notes